programminglaboratorys/microbit-project-by-alwai/README.md

 # project by Alawi Hussein 101
-i made this project to read the comments and to learn python.
+I made this project you must read the comments and learn python.
-The importent thing to understand what are you reading about, and so you don't forget what you did, You must apply the written.
+The important thing to understand what are you doing, and so you don't forget what you did, You must apply the written.
 ## 3 السوأل
 ### how to show a string and and show snake icon forever